-To study this process we use the models derived in Faanes and Skogestad (2003).
-In each tank we consider the excess H^+ concentration, defined as $c = c{H^+} - c{OH^-}$.
+To study this process we use the models derived in Faanes and Skogestad (2004).
+In each tank we consider the excess H^+ concentration, defined as $c=c{H^+}-c{OH^-}$.
 This gives a bilinear model which is linearized around a steady-state working point, so that the methods from linear control theory can be used.
-We get two states in each process unit (tank), namely the concentration, c, and the level.
-The disturbances (feed changes mainly) enter in tank 1.
-We here assume that there is a delay of 5 s for the effect of a change in inlet acid or base flow rate or inlet acid concentration to reach the outflow of the tank, e.g. due to incomplete mixing, and a further delay of 5 s until the change can be measured.
-In the discrete linear state space model these transportation delays are represented as extra states (poles in origo).
+We get two states in each process unit (tank), namely the excess concentration, c, and the level.
+The disturbances (mainly feed changes) enter in tank 1.
+We here assume that there is a delay of $5\,\mathrm{s}$ for the effect of a change in inlet acid or base flow rate or inlet acid concentration to reach the outflow concentration of the tank, e.g. due to incomplete mixing, and a further delay of $5\,\mathrm{s}$ until the change can be measured.
+In the discrete linear state space model these transportation delays are represented as extra states (poles in the origin).
 We assume no further delay in the pipes between the tanks.
-The levels are assumed to be controlled by the outflows using a P controller such that the time constant for the level is about 1/10 of the residence time (q = 0.01 ($V - V_s$), where V_s is the volume set-point).
+The levels are assumed to be controlled by the outflows using P controllers such that the time constant for the level is about 1/10 of the residence time (i.e., q=0.01 ($V-V_s$), where V_s is the volume set-point).